Abhishek8928/devTinder-frontend-web/README.md

 - congigured store -> store pass to the provider -> created a user slice and added slice to the store
 - after login and login details are stored inside the store so my various component can access the store
 - created a notification component showecase the notification list (50% work has done)
+- create a store and slice for notification , request , connnection , feed and added them to store
+- created a feed page , connection , request pages for ui
+- added a logic to send connection request or to ignore user from the feed
+- request pages -> after accepting or rejecting the request and update the store
+- created a signup page and logic to signup new user (onboarding new user)
+- fix minor bugs
+  - add key to children
+  - fix some ui
+- E2E testing

+## tasks

+- make it responsive

+## Designing of the component

 - Navbar